 You will likely have the coverage offered at no expense for your board exam as you prepare.
 Suppose this insurance policy is not an occurrence policy.
 In that case, you will need tail coverage after terminating your board exam coverage to cover any exposures during your board exam.

 Externships & Moonlighting

 Always remember that the kind of coverage you will get matters when entering these great learning opportunities.
 After you have completed your externship or stopped moonlighting, you have to pay for your tail coverage if you have opted for a claims-made policy during this time.

-You will likely be covered by the university if you decide to return to school for a residency program.
+You will likely be part of the coverage of the university if you decide to return to school for a residency program.
 If this happens, you could cancel any coverage you have for your current practice.
-However, you will have to purchase tail coverage to cover any years spent in practice if you are insured under a claims-made policy.
+However, you must purchase tail coverage to cover any years spent in practice if you have insurance under a claims-made policy.

 Leave of Absence

 If you’re about to take a leave of absence from your practice, we suggest terminating your coverage.
-It may require obtaining tail coverage if you are insured under a claims-made policy.
+It may require obtaining tail coverage if you have insurance under a claims-made policy.
 Examples of leave of absence may include maternity leave, poor health, a religious-related concern, and medical mission trips.

 Which policy is right for you?

 The coverage taken by both policy forms is similar.
 The only difference is when you can report a claim.
-The occurrence form is more flexible while the claims-made policy has a premium discount upfront which can be essential when just starting your dental practice.
+The occurrence form is more flexible, while the claims-made policy has a premium discount up front, which can be essential when starting your dental practice.